hpyproject/hpyproject.org/posts/2022/07/dusseldorf-summer-sprint.md

 in Dusseldorf, Germany from September 19-23, 2022.

 The sprint will be located at Heinrich Heine University Dusseldorf.
-Many thanks to Carl-Friedrich for organizing this.
+Many thanks to Carl Friedrich for organizing this.

 We will again follow an open format, i.e., everyone that is interesting in HPy, PyPy, or some related topic is welcome to join the sprint.